glimpse-editor/glimpse-editor.github.io/content/about.md

 [Github Issues](https://github.com/glimpse-editor/Glimpse/issues) are used to track bug reports, suggestions and questions from the wider community, and items we have agreed as a project need action.
 Action items are allocated to a milestone to give an indication of their priority and likely timeline, but these are always provisional until the work is done.

-Most day-to-day discussion happens in the **#glimpse:matrix.org** (or "Glimpse Community") Matrix channel.
-Anyone can join so long as they comply with our code of conduct, support the basic premise behind this project existing and don't spam the channel with off-topic chatter or shameless self-promotion.
-This is where most of the actual decision-making happens, and our community has the opportunity to voice their opinions or share their domain-specific knowledge there.
+Most day-to-day discussion for the forked code happens in the **#glimpse:matrix.org** (or "Glimpse Community") Matrix channel.
+Anyone can join so long as they comply with our [code of conduct](/code-of-conduct/) and [follow the rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right).
+This is where most of the decision-making happens, and our community has the opportunity to voice their opinions or share their domain-specific knowledge there.

+Day-to-day discussion for Glimpse NX (sometimes called "the rewrite") happens on a separate [Discord server](https://discord.gg/hZhRceq).
+You can read their rules by following the links on the `#intro` channel.

-Anyone named in the `AUTHORS` file are eligible to join the **#glimpse-contributors:matrix.org** (or "Glimpse Contributors") Matrix channel.
-They make the low-level technical decisions necessary to deliver items that have already been agreed.
-It is also used as a fall-back communication channel between contributors when the "Glimpse Community" Matrix channel is busy with the decision-making process so that development work is not obstructed by it.
+Anyone we have credited as a Glimpse project contributor can join the "Contributors" area on Discord.
+These people make the low-level technical decisions necessary to deliver items that have already been agreed, and provide extra input for future governance decisions.

 While they might make some time-sensitive moderation decisions as individuals, all other decisions are not considered "agreed" until they have been discussed on the "Glimpse Community" channel and a consensus has been achieved between all members of the "governance team".
 Initiatives originating from the governance team instead of the community are sometimes discussed on the "Glimpse Contributors" Matrix channel first.